 Fees/Financial Aid

 What is the First Step I Need to Take to Enroll in the Program?
-Take the English reading/writing and mathematics assessments and meet with a counselor for course planning.

 Recommended Preparation